Precision Sound Reproducers

 sonic space of the recorded environment.
 Except for bass (room modes)

 acoustic treatment of the room is needed as

 the brain will now deal with the reflections naturally.

-LEGEND Precision Sound Reproducers not only reproduce tones and notes (periodic sounds) beautifully, they also reproduce noises and events (aperiodic sounds) with high fidelity, so these also sound real.
+LEGEND Precision Sound Reproducers not only reproduce tones and notes (periodic sounds) beautifully and with high precision, they also reproduce noises and events (aperiodic sounds) with high fidelity, so these also sound real.
 This is something that is lacking in many traditional speakers.
 With event sounds and noises we mean sounds like clicks and clacks, a closing door, putting a teacup on the table or the sound of an object falling on a hard floor.
 With traditional speakers we can recognise these sounds but we also note that they are not real, not like if they were really happening in the room.
+When you hear the sound of something falling on the floor you never doubt if the sound came from a loudspeaker or if something actually fell in your room.
 With Legends this is different: events do sound real.
 In fact, human ears have specific detection mechanisms for the detection of aperiodic sound events or for hearing tones and timbres (periodic sounds), and the brain has specific ways to deal with these sounds in reverberant environments.
 Traditional loudspeakers usually do not take this into account and often only concentrate on the reproduction of tones and timbre.
 Music, however, is also full of non-periodic events.
-This is much true for percussion but also the onsets of many tones are perceived by the 'aperiodic detector' systems in our ears.
+This is much true for percussion but also the onsets of many tones are perceived by the 'aperiodic detection systems' of our ears.
 Not addressing these could be compared to showing black and white pictures in stead of color.
 Earlier attempts to address the aperiodic detections in the ear often generated comprimises in tonal reproduction.
 Not so with Legends.
-The ability to reproduce tones, timbres and dynamics has been taken care of uncompromised as well, at the highest levels possible today.
+The ability to reproduce tones, timbres and dynamics have been taken care of uncompromised as well, at the highest levels possible today.

 Ultimate transparency and realism